 Nothing of what we do matters if there is no future for humanity.

-Addressing the climate change crisis has become the central goal of my current research and advocacy.
+Addressing the climate change crisis has become the focal point of my research and advocacy.

-My population of interest is children and youth in Canada, Italy, and the Arctic.
+My population of interest is children and youth in various socio-cultural contexts.

 A multi-faceted and complex phenomenon, climate change requires the concurrent application of multiple disciplinary perspectives.